hupili/python-for-data-and-media-communication-gitbook/outline.md

 * Study `urllib` as an alternative to `requests`
 * Study Regular Expression and `re` library in Python
+* See how [reproducibility is improved](https://www.nature.com/articles/d41586-018-01322-9) with Jupyter notebook and other tools (not only Python).

 ## Week 5 - JSON and API